-If pre-packed well screens are used to sample groundwater, add \$233.00 per screen.
-HRSC Direct Push Operator and Equipment Daily Rate - \$2,528.00

-Requirements Includes Cost of the Following Costs Not Included in Unit Price Boring logs are required even for non-sampled borings, to indicate total depth.
+Direct Push Activities Installation/ Sampling/ Grouting the boreholes \$80.00/foot Subtract \$15 per foot for non-soil sampled borings (ie: injection, soil vapor, non-sampled footage to reach specific sample depth, etc.) Minimum Boring Rate - \$3,544.00 Note - if a work plan calls for boring and well installation, only the \$4,501.00 charge will be reimbursed if the footage total does not exceed this amount.
+If pre-packed well screens are used to sample groundwater, add \$256.00 per screen.
+HRSC Direct Push Operator and Equipment Daily Rate - \$2,553.00 Requirements Includes Cost of the Following Costs Not Included in Unit Price Boring logs are required even for non-sampled borings, to indicate total depth.
 Waste disposal reimbursement requires submittal of manifests/service orders and weight tickets.
 Personnel - All associated RAC and subcontractor personnel costs such as but not limited to: scheduling of event, field equipment preparation activities, all field activities, concrete coring, oversight/review, labor and materials to set/sample/pull/grout temporary wells or piezometers and P&A borehole, all clerical work, waste profiling, preparing manifests, arranging for transportation and disposal of all materials and wastes, sample shipment, all faxes/phone calls/meetings/letters/e-mails and any related communications (written, electronic or verbal), preparation and submittal of boring logs.
 Preferably, logging of borings should be performed by a geologist with appropriate experience.
 Equipment - All field equipment such as but not limited to: rig, compressor, jackhammer, PID/FID, water level indicator, and interface probe.
 Miscellaneous - Sampling kits, grout, temporary piezometer materials, and all other supplies.
 Direct push operator mob/demob.
 The lesser of RAC and subcontractor total mileage for vehicle/s or one round trip mileage per allowable vehicle with hotel/meals.
 Note: Out of state subs will be paid mileage from the state line to the nearest site from their office.
 No more than two RAC vehicles and two direct push operator's vehicles may be charged outside the unit price.
 One RAC vehicle is allowed when continuous sampling is not performed.
 Method 5035 samplers, waste drum disposal, transportation and disposal of materials and wastes, and analytical charges.
 Note: The Trust Fund will not reimburse for co-located borings; only the initial boring will be reimbursed.
 A boring converted to a monitor well without waiting for analytical results is reimbursed at the rate of a sampled well installation.
 24 hour turn-around cost for sample shipments, if requested by a Team Leader.

-No Discharge Monitoring Report (Quarterly) - \$250.00 \$87.00 for Reporting "Discharge" Requirements Includes Cost of the Following Costs Not Included in Unit Price The date of the report must be identified in the Trust Fund reimbursement application.
+Discharge Monitoring Report (Quarterly) - \$275.00 "No Discharge" Reporting - \$96.00 Requirements Includes Cost of the Following Costs Not Included in Unit Price The date of the report must be identified in the Trust Fund reimbursement application.
 Personnel - All associated personnel charges such as but not limited to: all CAD work, review and submittal of Discharge Monitoring Reimbursement will not be made for sites where the system has been removed for the reporting period.
 Sites with an inactive system will be eligible for the "No discharge" rate, only if the system is capable of operation during the Permit's Fiscal Year.
 Report, research/response to any and all NODs from LDEQ resulting from errors and/or omissions by the RAC, all clerical tasks, all faxes/ phone calls/meetings/ letters/e-mails and any related communications (written, electronic or verbal), preparation and shipment of a SPOC or exceedance report.